 The amount you have to take out is called a required minimum distribution (RMD).

 For traditional IRAs, the age at which you must take RMDs was recently raised from 70.5 to 72 per the SECURE Act.

 However, RMDs are not required for 2020 on your traditional IRA because of the economic upset surrounding the coronavirus.
 This is a one-time exception to the rule.

 No RMDs are required on Roth IRAs under the tax code — regardless of your age.
-That means if you don’t need the money from your Roth IRA, you can just let it grow so it can one day be passed on to your beneficiaries.
+That means if you don’t need the money from your Roth IRA, you can just let it grow.

 Treatment of Withdrawals

 Withdrawals from traditional IRAs are usually subject to taxes and a 10% early withdrawal penalty if you take money out before age 59.5.